UAB-CS-332-532/Lab-07/README.md

 1. Open the file provided as a command-line argument.

-2. Read the contents of the file one-line at a time.
+2. Read the contents of the file one-line at a time (use fgets or getline).

 3. Use fork-exec to create a new process that executes the program specified in the input file along with the arguments provided.